sbabic/swupdate/doc/source/swupdate.rst

 - libarchive (optional) for archive handler
 - libjson (optional) for JSON parser and Hawkbit
 - libubootenv (optional) if support for U-Boot is enabled
+- libebgenv (optional) if support for EFI Boot Guard is enabled
 - libcurl used to communicate with network

 New handlers can add some other libraries to the requirement list -